Home > What we do > Licences and permits > Firearms and Explosive Licensing Department (FELD) > Firearm – frequently asked questions

 How can I pay for my certificate?

 Cheque or postal order to be made payable to PCC for North Yorkshire.
+Unfortunately we no longer have the facility to accept cash payments.
 If you are applying using our online link you can pay using a BACS transfer.
 The link will guide you through the process.